 There are no mandatory components to the program.
 Prefer to come to the Group Rides and not race?
 No problem!
 Prefer to race and not come to the Group Rides?
 Still not a problem!
 Prefer to pay the fee just to get a cool jersey and support the program?
 Still no problem but at least give it a try will ya?
 Mountain Bike Junior League is casual!
 It’s fun!
 It’s almost free!
-The teacher in Mountain Bike Junior League is the environment, the terrain, and the voice inside each of us that tells us the truth!

 If you’ve ever wanted to be a mountain biker and just didn’t know how to get into it then you’ve come to the right place.
 Let us share our passion with you and your family!

 Good question.
 A question that requires a little background info.
 It started in 2001 with the birth of Maverick Sports Promotions.

 The roots of the league are pretty humble.
 We put our heads together and came up with ways to remove the obstacles that might be preventing kids from riding and racing their bikes.
 While we couldn’t do much about the cost of buying a bike, we could do something about the cost of participating in the local Wednesday night series, The Summit Mountain Challenge.
 The answer was simple: make it free to all juniors.
 So we did!

 I’d like to say that the rest was history, but that would be untrue.
 At our first race of 2001 we had 11 juniors.
 It was a little underwhelming.
 Then at the second race we had 16.
 Better, but still not great.
 At the next race we had 25 junior racers.
 Not an out-and-out impressive number, but a validation of the fact that participation was on the rise.
 By the end of the summer of 2001 we had three races in the books with over 50 junior competitors.
 It was a huge victory!